pekrau/charon/README.md

 ### Service setup ###

+Do the following as user `hiseq.bioinfo`.

  The source code used in production is located in:

     ~/anaconda/envs/charon_env/lib/python2.6/site-packages/charon